Kerbas-ad-astra/Pathfinder-old/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 ---REVISION HISTORY---

+0.7.7: The Last of the Mohicans - Top of The World Another bug fix, this release fixes a couple of issues with lights and mesh switching and animation that occurred when you reverted back to launch.
+It also fixes an issue where you'd lose your Snacks when switching templates- if you have the Snacks mod installed.
+It also adds a new template to the Hacienda.

+Templates
+- Added the Brew Works ISRU Refinery to the Hacienda.
+Like the stock ISRU part, the Brew Works converts Ore into LFO, LiquidFuel, Oxidizer, and MonoPropellant.
+It also can refine Xenon.

+Bug Fixes
+- Fixed an issue in WBIAnimation and WBILight that would lose their settings when you reverted to launch.
+- Fixed an issue where, if you have Snacks! installed and you reconfigure your modules, the modules would lose their Snacks.
+Kerbals should be happier now.

 0.7.6: The Last of the Mohicans - Elk Hunt

 This release brings with it some bug fixes (thanks ozraven!) as well as a new part: the Poncho!
 Think of buying 10 OX-STAT panels and gluing them together, except that they fold out and cost as much as 15 OX-STAT panels.
 It won't track the sun, but the Poncho will provide a lot of power for your fledgling base.
 The Sombrero circular solar array is still planned...